harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 app.listen(port, () => console.log(`Example app listening at http://localhost:${port}`));
 ```

-With these changes, we are importing the `./routes` module we just created, and rather than implementing the router in this file, we are now configuring the application to use the router with an `app.use` function call.
+Above, we are importing our new **routes.js** file as a module.
+We have also configured the application to use our **routes.js** module with an `app.use` function call.

 To test these changes we will start our server again.